 Dr Rebecca Yahr

 Corsie, E. I., Harrold, P., and Yahr, R. (2019) No combination of morphological, ecological or chemical characters can reliably diagnose species in the Parmelia saxatilis aggregate in Scotland.
-In Press.
-Lichenologist.
+The Lichenologist 51:107-212.

 Steinová, J., Skaloud, P., Yahr, R., Bestová, H., Muggia, L. (2019) Reproductive and dispersal strategies shape the diversity of mycobiont-photobiont association in lichen symbioses.
 Molecular Phylogenetics and Evolution 134: 226-237.